Spin-Orbit Driven Topological Phases in Kagome Materials: Results and discussion

-As briefly outlined above, the evolution of surface states is driven by SOC.
-We now examine this phenomenon in detail for specific materials.
+As briefly outlined above, the evolution of surface states is driven by SOC and discussed by the effective model.
+We now examine this phenomenon in detail for specific materials based on DFT+TB method.
+It should be noted that the construction and discussion of the effective model above are based on the Fermi-surface properties of LiYC.
+For LiNdGe and KLaPb discussed below, the Fermi surfaces are not as cleanly composed of $d_{z^2}$ and $p_z$ orbitals.
+However, the band representation forming the band inversion remains unchanged, as can be verified from the nonSOC projected band structures shown in the Supplemental Material\cite{SM}.
+It is therefore reasonable to extend the same model description of the phase transition to these two materials.
 According to the ``bulk–boundary correspondence''~\cite{chiu2016classification}, the topological nature of the bulk determines the properties of the surface states.
 Here, we study the effect of SOC on the topological surface states of the three previously mentioned materials, focusing on their (001) surfaces, a $C_{3z}$-symmetric plane containing three vertical mirror planes that protect the symmetry, enforced topological states.

 We begin with the WSM LiNdGe, characterized by a symmetry-based indicator of $\mathbb{Z}_3 \times \mathbb{Z}_3 = (1,\ 0)$\cite{po2017symmetry,he2019symtopo,bradlyn2017topological,zhang2019catalogue}.
-On the (001) surface BZ, six pairs of Weyl points are projected, with each projection (white dots in Figure~\ref{fig:SSs}b) corresponding to a pair of Weyl nodes carrying opposite chirality.
+On the (001) surface BZ, six pairs of Weyl points are projected, with each projection (white dots in Fig.~\ref{fig:SSs}b) corresponding to a pair of Weyl nodes carrying opposite chirality.
 The Fermi arc configuration exhibits a pairwise connection among every three projected points, enforced by the $C_{3z}$ rotational symmetry.
 As previously reported for LiNdGe~\cite{zhou2024chemical}, this connectivity is dictated by mirror Chern numbers, each equal to unity, associated with the three vertical mirror planes.
 As a result, the Fermi arcs remain degenerate along the projection lines of these mirror-invariant planes.
 A comparison of the surface spin texture with the corresponding surface states further reveals spin–momentum locking within the surface Dirac cone: the conduction branch displays left-handed helicity, whereas the valence branch exhibits right-handed helicity.